U.S. mortgage applications rebound in latest week -MBA

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan

-NEW YORK Jan 9 Applications for U.S. home mortgages rebounded last week after three straight weeks of declines, even as interest rates jumped, data from an industry group showed on Wednesday.
+NEW YORK Jan 16 Applications for U.S. home mortgages rose for a second straight week following three weeks of declines, data from an industry group showed on Wednesday.

 The refinance share of total mortgage activity held steady at 82 percent of applications.

-Fixed 30-year mortgage rates increased 9 basis points to average 3.61 p ercent compared with 3.52 percent the week before.
+Fixed 30-year mortgage rates were flat at an average 3.61 percent after rising from 3.52 percent the week before last.
 It was the highest level since early November.

 The survey covers over 75 percent of U.S. retail residential mortgage applications, according to MBA.
-(Reporting by Leah Schnurr; Editing by Leslie Adler)
+(Reporting By Edward Krudy; Editing by Diane Craft)

 By Greg Roumeliotis and Jessica Toonkel and Jennifer Ablan